Breaking Through the Sound of Silence

 Not my words, rather it seems this is what you’re made to feel by political leaders, the media and through the views of other people.

 And as most of the states now slam down their borders willy nilly, it makes it impossible to plan travel internally, which creates great problems when you are all part of THE ONE COUNTRY.
 Family and friends are spread around, work is based elsewhere.
-While our infection numbers are just under 25,000 and our virus-related deaths minimal compared to the rest of the world, we certainly haven’t been immune to the effects of this virus.
+While our infection numbers are just under 25,000 since the pandemic began and our virus-related deaths minimal compared to the rest of the world, we certainly haven’t been immune to the effects of this virus.
 The scale of tragedies is smaller, but it remains tragic all the same.

 The last year hasn’t all been doom and gloom.
-As I said, I was very lucky to keep my job and while there was a weird blending of work and personal time for many weeks (where life was just work, sleep, chores, work, WHERE IS THE FUN) I was grateful to still have money coming in and that family and friends have remained safe.
+As I said, I was very lucky to keep my job and while there was a weird blending of work and personal time for many weeks (where life was just work, sleep, chores, work, WHERE IS THE FUN) I was grateful to still have money coming in and so thankful that family and friends have remained safe.

 My new(ish now) place also has a garden and while I recently learned the soil is full of lead and so growing produce in it, out of the question, it’s been great to have a space outside to find solace in, to wander in very small circles mask free, to grow things and see wildlife rejoice in our shared space, except for the neighbour’s cat who is on my shit list just under Google due to its uncontrollable killing and is therefore, not welcome.